 - Hatemonger: Stephen Miller, Donald Trump, and the White Nationalist Agenda, by Jean Guerrero: This insightful and frankly scary book tells the story of Presidential aide Stephen Miller.

-Tag Archives: Pretending: A Novel
+Tag: Pretending: A Novel

 The romance genre has been part of our literary world since the creation of stories.
 It is therefore, up to every writer to do what they can to make their particular narrative stand out.